Oneing.... Prayer and Unlearning

 It is open to anyone and everyone who can love.

-Julian of Norwich called this way of living, being one with God, or to use her word, being oned with God.
+Julian of Norwich called this way of living being oned with God.

 The Christians of the first millennium, and still the Orthodox and oriental Churches, speak of this as theosis or divinization.